swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ##### `RawSpan`

-`RawSpan` will gain a series of concretely typed `load(fromByteOffset:as:)` functions to obtain numeric values from the underlying memory.
-These will be bounds-checked and, since they always return values from fully-inhabited types, are fully safe.
-They have no alignment requirement.
+`RawSpan` will gain a series of concretely typed `load(as:)` functions to obtain numeric values from the underlying memory, with no alignment requirement.
+These `load(as:)` functions can be safe because they return values from fully-inhabited types, meaning that these types have a valid value for every bit pattern of their underlying bytes.

+The `load(as:)` functions will be bounds-checked, being a safe `RawSpan` API.
 For example,

 ```swift
 extension RawSpan {